PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 As describe on [the JU page *Digital Exam*](https://ju.se/student/en/digital-exam.html) you must register for the Inspera exam before you're allowed to write it.

 ::: warning Note!
-You need to register for each written examination you want to attend; if you want to write it twice, you need to register two times.
+You need to register for each written examination you want to attend.
+For example, if you want to write a re-exam, you need to register for the re-exam even if you already have registered for and written the ordinary exam.
 :::

 ::: danger Important!